Topological two-band electron-hole superconductors with $d$-wave symmetry: Absence of Dirac quasiparticle annihilation in magic-angle twisted trilayer graphene

-Our work paves the way for a better understanding of two-band superconductors with electron and hole bands and tunable chemical potentials or densities.
+In this paper, we provide a deeper microscopic understanding of two-band $d$-wave superconductors with electron and hole bands and tunable chemical potentials or densities.
 Our model presents a rich phase diagram with distinct superconducting phases that are topological in nature.
 The $d$-wave symmetry of the pairing interaction allows for multiple TQPT, distinguished by the presence of a gap in the quasiparticle spectrum, which emerges via the annihilation of chiral Dirac fermions.
-We show that these transitions are robust to the breaking of particle-hole symmetry and describe qualitatively the evolution from V-shaped to U-shaped density of states, similarly to tunneling conductance experiments in twisted trilayer graphene~\cite{Kim2022}.
-Furthermore, we show that a direct thermodynamic signature of this transition is seen in the compressibility, which exhibits a logarithmic singularity at the transition point.
+We show that these transitions are robust to the breaking of particle-hole symmetry and describe a transition from V-shaped to U-shaped density of states.
+However, our microscopic conclusions are in contraposition to the phenomenological interpretation given in experiments~\cite{Kim2022}, using the same model, because such a TQPT requires the disappearance of coherence peaks at the phase boundary, due to annihilation of chiral Dirac fermions, a behavior that is not seen in experiments~\cite{Kim2022}.
+Furthermore, we show that a direct thermodynamic signature of the TQPT must be seen in the compressibility, which exhibits a logarithmic singularity at the transition point due to the annihilation of chiral Dirac fermions.
+Recent compressibility measurements~\cite{Xie2024} in the normal state of MATTG can potentially be performed in the superconducting state.
+Such experiments may provide thermodynamic information about the V-shaped to U-shaped transition and its relation to the annihilation of Dirac fermion quasiparticles during the BCS-Bose evolution.

 \textit{Effective action: } In general, the action for a two-band system of spin-1/2 fermions is

 where the fields $\psi_{k,\sigma}^{(j)}$ represent fermions of spin $\sigma$ in band $j$.
 We use the notation $k = (\vk,\omega_n)$, with $\vk$ being momentum, $\omega_n = \pi (2n+1)/\beta$ fermionic Matsubara frequencies, and $\beta = \hbar/k_{\rm B} T$.
 From this action, the partition sum is defined as $\mathcal{Z} = \int \mathcal{D}\bar{\psi}^{(+)} \mathcal{D}\psi^{(+)} \mathcal{D}\bar{\psi}^{(-)} \mathcal{D}\psi^{(-)} e^{-S/\hbar}$.
 We study a system with an electron (particle) and a hole band separated by a gap $\ebg$ (see Fig.~\ref{fig:KinEn}), and denote them by $j = +$ and $j = -$ respectively.
 The kinetic energy of the bands is given by $\epsilon_{\vk}^{(\pm)} = \pm (\hbar^2\vk^2/2m^{(\pm)} +\ebg/2)$, and $\xi_\vk^{(\pm)} = \epsilon_{\vk}^{(\pm)} \mp \mu^{(\pm)}$, where the chemical potential $\mu^{(+)}$ $(\mu^{(-)})$ for the electron (hole) is measured with respect to the bottom (top) of the electron (hole) band $+\ebg/2$ $(-\ebg/2)$.
 We allow for both intraband and interband coupling, and write the pairing interaction $V_{ij}(\vk,\vkp)= \lambda_{ij} \Gamma_\vk \Gamma_\vkp$ in separable form.
 The symmetry factors $\Gamma_\vk$ characterize the angular momentum $\ell$ of the pairing channel~\cite{Duncan2000,Botelho2005pwave}, which we take to be of the $d$-wave type $(\ell = 2)$ in two dimensions, such that $\Gamma_\vk = \gamma_{\vk} \cos 2\phi$ and $\gamma_{\vk} = (\vert\vk\vert/k_1)^2 (1+ \vert\vk\vert/k_0)^{-5/2}$.
 Here, $k_0$ and $k_1$ set the scales at high and low $\vert {\bf k}\vert$ respectively, with $R_0 \sim k_0^{-1}$ being the effective interaction range.
 We present our results in units of $\epsilon_0 = \hbar^2k_0^2/2m^{(+)}$ and set $k_1 = k_0$ without loss of generality, as $k_1$ only scales the interaction prefactors $\lambda_{ij}$.